aws-samples/sagemaker-custom-project-templates/encrypted-buckets/README.md

 ### 3. Add a Launch Constraint

 A launch constraint designates an IAM role that AWS Service Catalog assumes when an end user launches a product.
 This ensures that Service Catalog has the required permissions to provision the product (CloudFormation template).
+The sample uses two roles - one for launching the product (set as Launch constraint), and the second for use by services Policy statements for the launch and product use roles are provided in the `policies` folder.

+__Note:__ The policies contain placeholders for account numbers and KMS key ARNs.
+Update the policy with the right ARNs before deploying.

 #### Create IAM roles
 - Open the IAM Console at https://console.aws.amazon.com/iam/
 - Navigate to 'Policies' and choose 'Create Policy'
-    - Create the policy required to launch this template (the examples in this repo may contain sample policies to use).
-Make sure to update the KMS Key ARN with a customer managed key in your account.
-If you do not need encryption, remove the KMS policy statement (Line 7, `policies/IAM Policy - ServiceCatalogLaunch.json`), or replace the resoure ARN with "*" to allow access to all keys.
+    - Choose the JSON tab and copy the sample policy
     - Choose Next, Review policy, enter a suitable name and choose Create policy
 - To create the role, choose Roles from the navigation pane
-    - Choose AWS service as the Trusted entity and choose "Service Catalog"
+    - Choose AWS service as the Trusted entity and choose Service Catalog
     - Choose the policy you just created, add a Role name and choose Create role.
 - Repeat the steps to create both the ServiceCatalogLaunch and ServiceCatalogUse roles.
 #### Add Launch constraint